-- General Surgery Residency
+- General Surgery

-- Surgical Critical Care Residency (Fellowship)
+- Surgical Critical Care

-- Minimally Invasive and Bariatric Surgery Fellowship (accredited by Fellowship Council)
+- Minimally Invasive and Bariatric Surgery

-Since 1975 when our first graduating residents entered the profession of surgery, 235 physicians have completed their residency training in general surgery at Stony Brook.
+Since 1975 when our first graduating residents entered the profession of surgery, hundreds of physicians have completed their residency training in general surgery at Stony Brook.
 The alumni of our residency program now practice surgery throughout the United States, as well as in numerous other countries around the world — and we're proud of their diverse achievements and contributions to medicine.